Bennedict Mathurin NBA Preview vs. the Bucks

-Bennedict Mathurin's Indiana Pacers match up versus the Milwaukee Bucks at 5:00 PM ET on Thursday.
+Bennedict Mathurin plus his Indiana Pacers teammates take on the Milwaukee Bucks at 8:00 PM ET on Wednesday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.